roca-tax/roca-tax-website/content/about/_index.md

 ## Our Story

-Founded in Rochester, NY, Roca Tax has a simple mission: to provide reliable, accurate, and bilingual tax services.
+Roca Tax has a simple mission: to provide reliable, accurate, and tax preparation ervices.

 We are commited to personal service and believe that every client deserves the same level of care and expertise.